Loading...

 What You Will Learn

-• fully comprehend and apply the fourteen principles of incident command systems;
+• apply the fourteen principles of the Incident Command System to effectively manage incident scenarios;

 • develop their own leadership mantras that will support and sharpen their efforts in leading people during times of emergency or crisis;